Tucker Tensor Train Taylor Series: Fitting the model

 \subsubsection{Initial guess with new ranks}

-After determining the updated ranks $\vb{n}'$ and $\vb{r}'$, we pad the cores of $\tuple{T}$ with zeros so that their dimensions match the new ranks, without changing the represented tensor $\vb{T}$.
-The resulting zero-padded Tucker tensor train is then used as the initial guess for solving nonlinear optimization problem \eqref{eq:fixed_rank_tt_optimization_problem_original} in the next iteration.
-This initial Tucker tensor train is necessarily degenerate, since the matrix unfoldings and matricizations of $\vb{T}$ still have their original ranks, $\vb{r}$ and $\vb{n}$.
+Given the updated ranks $\vb{n}'$, $\vb{r}'$, we pad the cores of $\tuple{T}$ with zeros to match them without changing the represented tensor $\vb{T}$, and use the result as the initial guess for \eqref{eq:fixed_rank_tt_optimization_problem_original} at the next iteration.
+This guess is necessarily degenerate, since the unfoldings and matricizations of $\vb{T}$ retain their original ranks $\vb{r}$, $\vb{n}$.
+Because the point lies on a lower-rank stratum at the boundary of $\mathcal{M}_{\vb{n}',\vb{r}'}$, the initial orthogonal representations of the tangent-space base point are partially arbitrary and in practice depend on the orthogonalization routine.

+This degenerate guess is nonetheless harmless.
+Orthogonalization completes the rank-deficient point with an arbitrary orthonormal frame on the new directions, so the tangent space already spans them; the first Gauss-Newton step then moves off the lower-rank stratum into the interior of $\mathcal{M}_{\vb{n}',\vb{r}'}$, and the ranks stay non-degenerate.
+We prefer this deterministic start to a random restart or perturbation: a random start often stalls at a poor critical point because Gauss-Newton cannot escape along negative curvature, while the zero-padded one lies in the basin of the continued solution.

+Warm-starting also tames the conditioning.
+The Gauss-Newton Hessian \eqref{eq:loss_expanded_double_sum} is ill-conditioned, and more so as ranks grow, since each added rank resolves a smaller singular value of $\vb{T}$ and contributes smaller eigenvalues; continuation does not fix this.
+Instead it deflates the right-hand side: at the warm start the lower ranks are already optimal, so the gradient has essentially no component along the resolved directions and is orders of magnitude smaller than a cold solve's.
+Each refit thus corrects only the new directions, whereas a cold solve rebuilds the whole structure from scratch and overfits once underdetermined (\secref{sec:numerical_random}).